mrOranger/Docker-Kubernetes/7. Kubernetes Volumes/README.md

 The most important section is `spec`, inside the following properties stand:

-* `capacity` defines the maximum storage capacity of this resource;
+- `capacity` defines the maximum storage capacity of this resource;

-* `volumeMode` defines how the volume is mounted and attached to the Pod, there are two options that can be used: `Filesystem` and `Block`.
+- `volumeMode` defines how the volume is mounted and attached to the Pod, there are two options that can be used: `Filesystem` and `Block`.
 The former mounts a directory inside the Pod, the latter acts like an external device attached to the Pod.

-* `storageClassName` defines the type of storage object to be used.
+- `storageClassName` defines the type of storage object to be used.

-* `accessModes` declares how the Persistent Volume will be used, just like the previous example with normal Volume.
+- `accessModes` declares how the Persistent Volume will be used, just like the previous example with normal Volume.

-* Finally, `hostPath` indicates where the Volume will be attached to the Pod, and which type will be used.
+- Finally, `hostPath` indicates where the Volume will be attached to the Pod, and which type will be used.

 ## Environment Variables

 Using environment variables in Kubernetes can be done with different approaches.
-The commonost and most intuitive consists in storing the envirnoment variables inside a project's folder to persist inside a Volume.
+The commonest and most intuitive consists in storing the environment variables inside a project's folder to persist inside a Volume.
 Moreover, another approach cloud be use environment variables to pass inside the Docker Container.

 Both of these approaches are not as flexible as we would like.
-The ideal configuration could be conists in defining the environment variables inside the Kuberentes configuration file.
-Fortunately, using the `env` properties inside the Continer's configuration of our Deployment, we can pass a set of environment variables to the Containers that will compose the Deployment.
+The ideal configuration could be consts in defining the environment variables inside the Kuberentes configuration file.
+Fortunately, using the `env` properties inside the Container's configuration of our Deployment, we can pass a set of environment variables to the Containers that will compose the Deployment.

-Analysing the [`deployment.yaml`](./deployment.yaml) file, you will probably notice the following part:
+Analyzing the [`deployment.yaml`](./deployment.yaml) file, you will probably notice the following part:

 ```yaml
 containers: